qaware/protocurl/README.md

 * Add note, that on some platforms such as Windows, an empty request text will not properly function if used with "".
   One will need " " (with a space) instead.
 * Apply 12 factor CLI app principles
-* re-generate example commands when go implementation is finished
 * Add documentation explaining how the protobuf processing works with links to go protobuf SDK
   * https://pkg.go.dev/google.golang.org/protobuf/reflect/protoreflect
   * https://pkg.go.dev/google.golang.org/protobuf/types/dynamicpb#Message.ProtoReflect